-Section 7.3.
+Section 8.3.
 Term.

-The term of office of the Chair of the Board and of the Treasurer shall be until the end of their term.
-The newly elected Chair and Treasurer shall take office immediately.
-The Chair and Treasurer shall hold office until the Chair or Treasurer’s successor is elected and qualified, or until the Chair or Treasurer’s earlier resignation, removal, incapacity, disability or death.
-USA Judo shall nominate and elect a successor Chair or Treasurer, at the latest, by the end of the term of the Chair or Treasurer, to ensure that a successor Chair or Treasurer is able to take office immediately upon the end of the prior Chair’s or Treasurer’s term.
-If a Chair or Treasurer resigns, is removed from office, is incapacitated or disabled, or dies prior to the end of the term, then USA Judo shall nominate and elect a successor Chair or Treasurer within sixty (60) days of the date of the Chair’s or Treasurer’s resignation, removal, incapacity, disability or death, or, at the latest at the next regularly-scheduled Board meeting.
+The term of office of the President shall be as set forth in Section 7.6(a) and of the Treasurer shall be until the end of their term on the Board.
+The newly elected President and Treasurer shall take office immediately.
+The President and Treasurer shall hold office until the President or Treasurer’s successor is elected and qualified, or until the President or Treasurer’s earlier resignation, removal, incapacity, disability or death.
+USA Judo shall solicit nominations of a successor President and hold an election as set forth in Section 7.6(a) and shall nominate and elect a successor Treasurer, at the latest, by the end of the term , to ensure that a successor President or Treasurer is able to take office immediately upon the end of the prior President’s or Treasurer’s term.
+If a President or Treasurer resigns, is removed from office, is incapacitated or disabled, or dies prior to the end of the term, then USA Judo shall follow the applicable process to nominate and elect a successor within sixty (60) days of the date of the President’s or Treasurer’s resignation, removal, incapacity, disability or death, or, at the latest at the next regularly-scheduled Board meeting.

 The term of office of the Secretary is unlimited.
 The Secretary shall hold office until his or her employment by USA Judo ends, when the Chief Executive Officer designates a different individual to serve as Secretary or until the Secretary’s earlier resignation, removal by the Chief Executive Officer, incapacity, disability or death.
 In any circumstance in which the Chief Executive Officer has not designated an employee to serve as Secretary, the Board of Directors may select a Director of the Board or another individual employed by USA Judo to serve as Secretary.